telerik/blazor-docs/_contentTemplates/editor/general.md

 #end

 #prosemirror-schema-general-info
 The Editor accepts a custom ProseMirror schema through the `Schema` parameter(`string`).
-Use this parameter to provide the name of your JS function that returns your custom schema - an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema).
+Use this parameter to provide the name of your JS function that returns your custom schema&mdash;an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema).

 This JS function:
 * Must be declared in the global scope (the `window` object).